Subquadratic harmonic functions on Calabi-Yau manifolds with maximal volume growth: Introduction

-\begin{theorem} Let $M$ be a complete noncompact Calabi-Yau manifold with Euclidean volume growth.
+\begin{theorem} Let $M$ be a complete noncompact Calabi-Yau manifold with maximal volume growth.
 Then any subquadratic harmonic function on $M$ is the real part of a subquadratic holomorphic function.
 In particular, it is pluriharmonic. \end{theorem}

-\begin{remark} When the manifold $M$ is AC Calabi-Yau, the proof in Conlon-Hein \cite{ConlonHeinI} shows that actually we can replace the subquadratic growth condition with the weaker condition $o(r^2)$.
+\begin{remark} (1) When $M$ is AC Calabi-Yau, the proof in \cite{ConlonHeinI} shows that actually we can replace the subquadratic growth condition with the weaker condition $o(r^2)$ as $r \to \infty$.
 See Remark \ref{endremark} for details.
-It is interesting to know whether Theorem \ref{pluriharmonictheorem} still holds when we only assume $o(r^2)$. \end{remark}
+It is interesting to know whether Theorem \ref{pluriharmonictheorem} still holds when we only assume $o(r^2)$.
+(2) Theorem \ref{maintheorem} and \ref{pluriharmonictheorem} are false without the assumption of maximal volume growth.
+One counterexample is the Taub-NUT manifold, which is $\C^2$ equipped with a hyperk\"ahler metric with cubic volume growth.
+There is a harmonic function with linear growth which is not pluriharmonic.
+See Remark 3.10 in \cite{ConlonHeinI} for more details. \end{remark}

-\begin{proof} Let $f$ be a subquadratic harmonic function.
-Then $d^cf = i(\bar{\partial}-\partial)f$ is a sublinear harmonic $1$-form by gradient estimate.
+\begin{proof}[Proof of Theorem \ref{pluriharmonictheorem}] Let $f$ be a subquadratic harmonic function.
+Then $d^cf = i(\bar{\partial}-\partial)f$ is a sublinear harmonic $1$-form by the Cheng-Yau gradient estimate~\cite{ChengYau}.
 So $d^cf = dg$ by Theorem \ref{maintheorem}.
 It follows that $f$ is the real part of the subquadratic holomorphic function $f+ig$. \end{proof}

-In Conlon-Hein \cite{ConlonHeinI}, the main idea is to compare the AC manifold with its tangent cone at infinity.
-A lemma of Cheeger-Tian \cite{CheegerTian}, roughly speaking, says that Theorem \ref{maintheorem} is true on the tangent cone at infinity.
+In \cite{ConlonHeinI}, the main idea is to compare the AC manifold with its tangent cone at infinity.
+A lemma of Cheeger-Tian \cite{CheegerTian}, roughly speaking, says that Theorem \ref{maintheorem} is true on any cones with nonnegative Ricci curvature.
 The comparison is then carried out using weighted function spaces and the polynomial convergence of the metrics.
-But unlike in the AC case, we do not have access to linear theory like weighted function spaces, and the tangent cones at infinity are in general singular.
-Therefore, to transport the information on the tangent cones at infinity back to the manifold, we need to take Gromov-Hausdorff limits of harmonic forms.
+In general we do not have such linear theory, and the tangent cone at infinity might have non-isolated singularities.